Search This Blog

 Acer macrophyllum - Bigleaf Maple

 The bigleaf maple is a common riparian tree seen in most stream beds in the county.
-It is native range is most of the pacific coast from just south of Santa Cruz up to British Columbia.
+It's native range includes most of the pacific coast from south of Santa Cruz up to British Columbia.
 In Maple Valley Washington they have a big leaf contest, and some of the leaves are really huge, like up to 24" across.

 This is a medium to large deciduous tree, 30-100 (but generally about 50 around here) feet tall and about half as wide as tall, forming an upright oval shape.
 Generally multiple trunks.
 Very fast growing.
 Fall color can be yellow in areas getting frost.
 This one is in front of Dominican Hospital.